SimonRosengren/vue-svg-preview/README.md

 # Vue SVG Preview

-A Neovim plugin that automatically detects and previews SVG content in Vue files.
+A Neovim plugin that automatically detects and previews SVG content in Vue files directly within Neovim.

 ## Features

 - Automatically detects SVG content in Vue files
-- Shows a preview of the SVG in a floating window
+- Shows a preview of the SVG as ASCII art in a floating window inside Neovim
-- Opens the SVG in your default browser for better rendering
+- Provides information about SVG elements and dimensions
 - Provides a command to manually trigger the preview

 ## Installation